Recording and Transcribing Your WISEdata Conference Presentation

 In the Share content menu, you can choose whether to share your whole screen (under the Screen section) or a specific window (under the Window section).
 If your presentation includes a demo, it's best to share your whole screen to ensure the demo is included in recorded presentation.

 3. When you're ready to begin your presentation, start the recording and transcription.
-To do so, go to the More actions menu (the three dots at the top of the meeting window) and select Start recording.
-This will start both the recording and speech-to-text transcription.
+To do so, go to the More actions menu (the three dots at the top of the meeting window) and select Record and Transcribe then select Start recording.
+This will start both the recording and speech-to-text transcription with one click.

 4. At the end of your conference session, stop the recording and transcription.
 To do so, go to the More actions menu again and select Stop recording, which appears in the same place as the Start recording button.